MangoTheCat/dynshiny/README.md

 ## Introduction

-It often happens that the user interface of a Shiny application needs to be generated dynamically, based on data or other parameters.
+It often happens that the user interface of a Shiny application needs to be generated dynamically, based on data or other variables.
 One typical use case is when the UI lets the user edit variable number of records from a database.